rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 * distributed command execution via SSH
 * multi-step workflows
-* job definition
+* job definition and on demand or scheduled runs
 * graphical console for command and job execution
-* access control policy with support for LDAP/ActiveDirectory
+* role-based access control policy with support for LDAP/ActiveDirectory
+* history and auditing logs
 * open integration to external host inventory tools
 * command line interface